-The novel coronavirus has managed to wreak havoc in every section of the economy – and yes, this includes education as well.
-Schools, colleges and universities world are reeling under precautionary lockdown measures.
-As more school and more college campuses close and learning goes online due to the pandemic, both parents and students are staring at new uncetrainities –
+The novel coronavirus has managed to wreak havoc in every section of the economy, including education.
+Schools, colleges, and universities around the world are reeling under precautionary lockdown measures.
+As Learning went online due to the pandemic, both parents and students are staring at new uncertainties.

 What are the revised examination dates?